SAMYATESMEIER@GMAIL.COM

-Sam Meier teaches in the Visual Communications Department at the University of Kansas (KU) and serves as the program director.
-Meier is also a senior designer with the Global Trends and Innovation Studio at Hallmark in Kansas City, Missouri.
-She is an MA student in the African-American Studies Department at KU, studying Black Art and Design.
+Sam Yates Meier teaches in the Visual Communications Department at the University of Kansas (KU) and works as a senior designer with the Global Trends and Innovation Studio at Hallmark in Kansas City, Missouri.
+She holds a Master of Arts in African and African American Studies, with a focus on the pedagogy of love in Black Art and Design.

-Her experience ranges from in-house media for Kansas City PBS, experiential design and wayfinding with Dimensional Innovations, to brand experience and identity with D.C. firm Beveridge Seay.
-She has been an American In-house Design Awards winner, an American Graphic Design Awards winner through Graphic Design USA (GDUSA), and an American Illustration 42 award recipient.
+Meier's expertise spans in-house media, experiential design, wayfinding, and brand experience and identity.
+She has received several accolades, including the American In-house Design Awards, the American Graphic Design Awards from Graphic Design USA (GDUSA), and the American Illustration 42 award (AI-AP).

-Meier is President Emeritus of the Kansas City Chapter of AIGA (the Professional Association for Design) and spends her free time working with her partner in their shared studio, Yup Yup Design, practicing yoga or working with various community groups.
+Additionally, Meier is President Emeritus of the Kansas City Chapter of AIGA (the Professional Association for Design).
+In her free time, she enjoys practicing yoga and experimenting with printmaking techniques, from risography to letterpress.

 TEACHING STATEMENT